-The Company with the help of the company secretaries prepares minutes of general meetings that include substantial and relevant comments relating to the agenda of the meetings and responses from the Board and Management and such minutes, where relevant will be made available to Shareholders upon their written request.
+The Company with the help of the company secretaries prepares minutes of general meetings that include substantial and relevant comments relating to the agenda of the meetings and responses from the Board and Management.

 The proceeding of each of the general meetings will be properly recorded.
 All minutes of the general meetings will be available for inspection of Shareholders upon their request (upon approval by the Board).
-For the recent general meetings of the Company held in FY2021, the Company had published the minutes of the general meetings on its corporate website and the SGXNet within one month from the conclusion of the general meetings.
+For the recent general meetings of the Company held in FY2022, the Company had published the minutes of the general meetings on its corporate website and the SGXNet within one month from the conclusion of the general meetings.